ASU-KE/Sol/sol-node-status/README.md

 Live on Open OnDemand page ([Sol status][sol-status]).

-Shell script will only save every tenth `zstd -19` compressed comma-seperated value (csv) files (every ten minutes).
+Shell script will only save every tenth `zstd -19` compressed comma-separated value (csv) files (every ten minutes).
 This is determined by an incremented counter that is stored in `snapshot/.snapshot_modulo.do.not.delete`.
 When there are errors, the `zstd` file will not be generated and `csv`s will not be